Xilmi/Rotp-Fusion/README.md

   - Reassign research.
 - Fixed some cfg options not being saved.
 - Fix: Check for artifact before enriching central nebula planet.
+- Beam Hold Frames can be set negative to lower the duration of weapons with long holding time.

 2023.11.30 (BR)
 - Fixed Governor panel glitching when a value is over 127.